Short Wave - AI is great at predicting text. Can it guide robots?

-Short Wave - The trouble of zero
+Short Wave - The physics of the Winter Olympics

 Listen to every episode of Short Wave sponsor-free and support our work at NPR by signing up for Short Wave+ at plus.npr.org/shortwave.